-Younis A, Hawkins KC, Butler WJ Fertility and Sterility 2016;106 (3):e24.
+Younis A., Hawkins K.C., and Butler W.J.
+Fertility and Sterility 2016;106 (3):e24.

 Objective: AMH is the best currently available measure of ovarian reserve.
-In the USA, most fertility clinics get AMH values from LabCorp or a specialty laboratory, such as Ansh Labs.
+In the USA, most fertility clinics get AMH values from LabCorp or specialty laboratory such as Ansh Labs.
 We are the first outpatient fertility laboratory to validate and implement the Beckman Coulter Access AMH assay in USA.
 The objective of this study was to evaluate the performance of the Access AMH assay using patient serum samples and directly compare results with LabCorp AMH levels.